Brownstriped grunt: Distribution

 The brownstriped grunt is found in the tropical Western Atlantic Ocean.
 It has a discontinuous distribution.
-It occurs from the Caribbean coast of southern Costa Rica to Santa Marta in Colombia, from Curacao to the Gulf of Paria off Venezuela and off northeastern Brazil where it is found from Sao Luis to Espírito Santo.
+It occurs from the Caribbean coast of southern Costa Rica to Santa Marta in Colombia, from Curaçao to the Gulf of Paria off Venezuela and off northeastern Brazil where it is found from Sao Luis to Espírito Santo.

 Habitat and biology

 The brownstriped grunt is found on shallow rocky reefs in coastal waters, preferring turbid continental coasts rather than islands.
 It is mainly nocturnal hiding during the day in crevices.
 It is found in small groups or as solitary fish.
 It feeds on benthic invertebrates and some filamentous algae.

 Systematics

-The brownstriped grunt was first formally described in 1842 as Haemulon moricandi by the Italian catholic priest and naturalist Camillo Ranzani (1775-1841) with the type locality given as Brazilian seas.
+The brownstriped grunt was first formally described in 1842 as Haemulon moricandi by the Italian catholic priest and naturalist Camillo Ranzani (1775–1841) with the type locality given as Brazilian seas.
 Some authorities treat this species as being the only member of the monospecific genus Paranisotremus.
-The specific name honours Moïse Etienne (Stéfano) Moricand (1779-1854), who was treasurer and secretary of the Geneva Natural History Museum and who donated a collection of fish specimens from Brazil to that museum.
+The specific name honours Moïse Etienne (Stéfano) Moricand (1779–1854), who was treasurer and secretary of the Geneva Natural History Museum and who donated a collection of fish specimens from Brazil to that museum.